 Giving your earnings a boost over a long period of time is typically only possible by switching jobs.
 Of course, there are some exceptions.
 But usually, you have better earning potential at a new gig instead of staying in the same company forever.

-It is like a glimmer of hope for getting a better salary raise.
+It is like a glimmer of hope for getting a pay raise when switching jobs.

 Factors In Getting A Raise With Your New Job

-A typical salary increase when switching jobs depends on:
+A typical salary increase for a new job depends on:

 - Your industry